 - *basil flavoured olive oil

 Have you been out to the markets getting your fill of strawberries while they are in season?
 Maybe you have been to the “pick your own” farms?
-The weather has been so warm, berries were ready earlier this year.
 We wait so long for this delicious season, I hate to see it come to an end.
 Nothing beats the taste of a ripe berry right from the field.

 Next, I placed the chopped berries into a bowl and mixed in some strawberry balsamic glaze (which is just strawberry flavoured balsamic reduced down to thicken).